mcginleyireland/irishbaking.github.io/_posts/2020-11-14-traditional-irish-christmas-cake.md

     4. When it's well mixed remove around 10% of the mixture and place it in a small bowl.
     5. Back to the 90%: Add in the ground almonds.
     6. Add in the fruit soaked in whiskey and the optional tin of strawberries.
 (Mix by wodden spoon as it won't break the fruit as much)
-    7. At this point it's tradition to make a wish and mix the mixture infront of you.
+    7. At this point it's tradition to make a wish while stiring the mixture infront of you.
 You can get everyone in the house to do so.
     8. Place the 90% mixture (cake batter and fruit mix) into your baking tin.
     9. Some people put a well in the middle but I don't for my Christmas cakes, but if you would like to do that now is the time.
     10. Spread the 10% of the cake batter on top so it covers the raisins so that it doesn't burn.